Historic libraries · Scottish Lowlands

 - Where is North of England Institute of Mining and Mechanical Engineers?

-- North of England Institute of Mining and Mechanical Engineers is in Scottish Lowlands, in the United Kingdom — coordinates 54.9693°, -1.6138°.
+- North of England Institute of Mining and Mechanical Engineers is in the Scottish Lowlands, United Kingdom (postcode NE1 1SE), in the parish of Newcastle upon Tyne, unparished area.

 - When was North of England Institute of Mining and Mechanical Engineers built?

-- Who founded North of England Institute of Mining and Mechanical Engineers?
+- How do I get to North of England Institute of Mining and Mechanical Engineers?